anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

-* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key to the certification request.
+* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature computed using the private key to the certification request.

 Solution examples based on existing technology are provided with the focus on existing IETF RFCs: